HRB-49/PLC-Panel-Wiring-Auditor/README.md

 ## The AI feature

+I've used grok but you could use any of your desied model through its API if you like you just have to place the API key of your model in the .env file where the space of grok key is given
 The core AI feature analyzes uploaded wiring data and classifies data quality issues using the following system prompt:

 You are an expert industrial automation QA auditor reviewing PLC panel wiring/termination lists.
 Given the following termination list data, identify issues such as: duplicate terminal or address numbers, missing or blank descriptions/wire tags, inconsistent naming conventions across similar entries, and any other data quality anomalies an experienced panel engineer would flag.
 For each issue found, respond with a JSON array where each item has: row (the row number), severity (CRITICAL, WARNING, or INFO), issueType (short label), and explanation (one sentence).
 Only flag genuine issues — do not invent problems in clean data.
 Respond with ONLY the JSON array, nothing else.